Learn from the industry insiders and graduate industry-ready for all sectors of spatial-design

 “The thing that concerned me most about the online course was my ‘expectation’ of feeling isolated and this has definitely not been the case.
 The combination of the coffee shop forums, the seminars etc. makes me feel very much a part of the group.
 I like the way the portfolios have open access, so as with a classroom environment you can see your classmates work.”
 Martin Nealon

-Design Project 1 - Small Residential Design (understanding space and form)
+Design Project 1 - Pavillion Design (understanding space and form)

 Reflective Report 1 - Building research report

-The Foundation Degree starts with the fundamental aspects of interior design training, with students exploring how to research design, draw inspiration from their surroundings and record their ideas within their sketchbooks.
-During live webinars students investigate how people use spaces and explore living rituals to understand spatial planning for interior design.
-Through pre-recorded lessons they cover more theoretical topics such as reflective writing, research and analysis, and they explore practical subjects on scale, surveying a space and model making.
-Design development, channeling creativity, zoning and design principles, such as ergonomics and anthropometrics, are covered as part of the design process, before students learn how to draft floor plans.
+The BA Degree starts with the fundamental aspects of interior design training, with students exploring how to research design, draw inspiration from their surroundings and record their ideas within their sketchbooks.
+During live webinars, students investigate how to use various research techniques and live peer feedback to one another.
+Through pre-recorded lessons they cover more theoretical topics such as reflective writing, research and analysis, and they explore practical subjects on a scale, surveying a space, sketching and model making.
+Design development, channelling creativity and design principles, such as ergonomics and anthropometrics, are covered as part of the design process before students learn how to draft floor plans, sections and elevations.

-Students focus strongly on visual communication and presentation skills this term, with technical drawing skills advancing to drafting sections and elevations, in addition to one and two point perspective drawings.
-Whilst they continue developing freehand sketching skills, new topics covered include inking and hand colour rendering.
-Lectures on digital furniture boards are also taught this term, which lead to a furniture board peer feedback webinar session.
-The completion of the first residential project sees the introduction of detailed lessons and a webinar on how to use the computer software SketchUp.
+Students focus strongly on visual communication and presentation skills this term, with technical drawing skills advancing to sketch one and two-point perspective drawings.
+Whilst they continue developing freehand sketching skills, new topics covered include hand colour rendering.
+Lectures on digital finishes and furnishings are also taught this term, which leads to a peer feedback webinar session.
+The completion of the second residential project sees the introduction of lessons and a webinar on how to use the computer software SketchUp.

 Assessed Debate - Live Online Debate in Contemporary Interior Design Practice

-Research Project 1 - ‘Design Evolution and Trends’ Reference Book
+Group Research Project - ‘Design Evolution and Trends’ Reference Book

 Contextual Essay 1 - Historical Essay

-The second half of the course opens with teaching on advanced traffic flow & site analysis within a commercial environment, as well as advanced conceptual development which leads into the fourth design project for an exhibition or pop-up space design.
-Students will learn about building & construction, structural technologies alongside an introduction to basic engineering.
+The second half of the course opens with teaching on advanced traffic flow and site analysis within a commercial environment, as well as advanced conceptual development which leads into the fifth design project for an exhibition or pop-up space design.
+Students will learn about building regulations & construction, alongside the process of realising their concepts into designs.

 Contextual Essay 2 - Materials Report

 This term focuses solely on the use of materials in the design industry – introducing students to detailed materials-based research and their specialised usage within interiors, including wood, stone, textiles, man-made materials, new materials and contemporary processes.
-Projects this term will focus on product design using different materials, and necessitate advanced detailed technical drawing and sketching skill, as well as basic InDesign.
-Students also explore issues around sustainability and the responsibility of designers.
+Projects this term will focus on product design using different materials, and advanced detailed technical drawing and sketching skills.
+Students also explore issues around sustainability and the responsibility of designers and they are introduced to InDesign that helps advance their presentation and graphic skills.

 Teaching on commercial design is the sole focus for this term, with lectures on current trends and commercial design imperatives, as well as important legislation, regulations and environmental policies relating to commercial design.
 Students will examine design vs. function, accessibility and inclusive design, alongside specialist design for bars, hotels, retail spaces and offices.
 Lighting skills are revisited from a commercial perspective and new software EstiPC is introduced.
 The live project leads on to working with structural engineers and contractors, as well as project coordination skills.